Conformal Risk Control: Conclusion

 This generalization of conformal prediction broadens its scope to new applications, as shown in Section~\ref{sec:examples}.
-The mathematical tools developed in Section~\ref{sec:theory} and in the appendix may be of independent technical interest, since they provide a new and more general language for studying conformal prediction along with new results about its validity.
-Important questions remain, such as (1) whether a conformal-type algorithm exists for providing a finite-sample bound when the losses are not monotone but the risk is, (2) whether other functions, such as the value-at-risk, can be controlled with a similar algorithm, and (3) whether there exists a full conformal or cross conformal version of conformal risk control.
+The mathematical tools developed in Section~\ref{sec:theory}, Section~\ref{sec:extensions}, and the Appendix may be of independent technical interest, since they provide a new and more general language for studying conformal prediction along with new results about its validity.